microsoft/api-guidelines/Guidelines.md

 | `error`  | Error | ✔        | The error object.

-Non-error resources MUST NOT contain a property called `error`.
+Non-error resources SHOULD NOT contain a property called `error`.
-This allows apps to easily determine whether a response is a success or a failure by checking whether the response object has an `error` property.
+This allows apps to easily determine whether a response is a success or a failure by checking whether the response object has an `error` property, without relying on the HTTP status code.

 The error object MUST contain at least the properties `code` and `message`.
 It MAY also contain one or more of the following optional properties: `innererror`, `target`, and `details`.